-SI.
-Particulars Compliance Observations/ Remarks by PCS No. Status (Yes/No/NA) 1.
-Secretarial Standards The compliances of the listed entity are in accordance with the applicable Secretarial Standards (SS) issued by the Institute of Company Secretaries of India (ICSI) as notified by the Central Government under Section 118 (10) of the Companies Act, 2013 and mandatorily applicable.
-Yes NIL 2.
+Sr. No Particulars Compliance Status (Yes/No/NA) Observations/ remarks by PCS 1.
+Secretarial Standards The compliances of the listed entity are in accordance with the applicable Secretarial Standards (SS) issued by the Institute of Company Secretaries India (ICSI) as notified by the Central Government under Section 118 (10) of the Companies Act, 2013 and mandatorily applicable.
+Yes 2.
 Adoption and timely updation of the Policies: All applicable policies under SEBI Regulations are adopted with the approval of board of directors of the listed entities.
-All the policies are in conformity with SEBI Regulations and has been reviewed & timely updated as per the regulations / circulars / guidelines issued by SEBI.
-Yes Yes All applicable policies were duly adopted during the FY 2022-23.
-3. Maintenance and disclosures on Website: The Listed entity is maintaining a functional website.
-Timely dissemination of the documents/ information under a separate section on the website.
-Web-links provided in annual corporate governance reports under Regulation 27(2) are accurate and specific which re-directs to the relevant document(s) / section of the website.
-Yes No NIL NIL The management of the Listed entity claimed that the provisions of Corporate Governance specified under SEBI(LODR), Regulations, 2015 were not applicable to the listed entity up to the financial year ending 31.03.2022.
-Hence Corporate Governance report was not enclosed with the Annual Report of the listed entity for the year ended 31.03.2022.
-4. Disqualification of Director: None of the Directors of the Listed entity are disqualified under Section 164 of Companies Act, 2013 as confirmed by the listed entity.
-Yes NIL
+Yes All applicable policies were duly adopted during the FY 2023-24.
+All the policies are in conformity with SEBI Regulations and has been reviewed &amp; timely updated as per the regulations / circulars / guidelines issued by SEBI.
+Yes 3.
+Maintenance and disclosures on Website: The Listed entity is maintaining a functional website.
+Yes • Timely dissemination of the documents/ information under a separate section on the website.
+Yes Web-links provided in annual corporate governance reports under Regulation 27(2) are accurate and specific which re-directs to the relevant document(s) / section of the website.
+Yes 4.
+Disqualification of Director: None of the Directors of the Listed entity are disqualified under Section 164 of Companies Act, 2013 as confirmed by the listed entity.
+Yes